IATI/IATI-Validator-Actual/README.md

 Provide feedback on specific issues
 -----------------------------------

-To help the Technical Team and Data4development sort through feedback efficiently, please provide separate comments/issues on:
+To help the IATI Technical Team sort through feedback efficiently, please provide separate comments/issues on:

 * Reporting a bug (where something is not working e.g. broken links)